1Tolv2/chat-pern-app/packages/api/README.md

 ```

 ## Scripts
-### Start
+### `npm start`
-Start up the application by running the below command
+Starts up the application and it the API becomes unreachable from http://localhost:8800
 ```sh
 # If you are standing in the api folder
 npm start